A Summary of Climate Change Theory &

 You have read that 97 per cent of scientists have attained a consensus agreeing that half of the global warming since 1950 has been caused by human emissions of carbon dioxide.
 Legates et al. checked the scientific papers on climate to verify the 97% consensus.
 They found “0.5 per cent of the abstracts of 11,944 scientific papers on climate-related topics published over the 21 years from 1991-2011 had explicitly stated an opinion that more than half of the global warming since 1950 had been caused by human emissions of CO2 and other greenhouse gases.”58

-One-of-200 papers say dangerous manmade global warming is real, but the media says 97 of 100 scientists support the theory.
-If scientific papers are the library of scientific knowledge, the 97 percent consensus figure is a hoax.
-Big Media has manufactured a fake truth.
+When a ratio of 1-of-200 papers say dangerous manmade global warming is real, but the media says 97 of 100 scientists support the theory, then if scientific papers are the library of scientific knowledge, the 97 percent consensus figure is a hoax.
+Big Media has probably manufactured a fake fact.

 We don’t have basic facts about the judgments of leading practitioners.
 What if only 10 percent of climate physicists and weather experts are hardcore advocates of dangerous manmade global warming and all the rest is media bias?